-Indonesia Special Economic Zones
+Indonesia Special Economic Zones in 2023

 - Indonesia operates a network of 15 Special Economic Zones (SEZs) across the country.
 These zones seek to attract investments in sectors such as i) manufacturing ii) agriculture iii) natural resources and iv) tourism.

 - Indonesia introduced the SEZ concept in the mid-2000s.
 Previously, there was just one Free Trade Zone (FTZ) in the entire country, located in Batam, near Singapore.

 - Companies investing at least IDR100 billion (US$6.9 million) over a period of 10 years pay zero corporate income tax in an SEZ.
 Investments exceeding IDR20 trillion (US$1.41 billion) are eligible for a 20-year corporate tax break.
 All other SEZ companies who are not eligible for tax breaks pay 22% corporation tax.

 - An SEZ company is ideal for manufacturing because:

 - Though SEZs have a minimum investment threshold of IDR10 billion (US$690,000), excluding land and buildings, tech start-ups are exempt from this commitment.